RLHFlow/RLHF-Reward-Modeling/README.md

 # RLHF-Reward-Modeling

-TL;DL: this is a repo for training the reward model for [RLHF (PPO)](https://arxiv.org/pdf/2203.02155.pdf), [rejection sampling fine-tuning](https://arxiv.org/pdf/2304.06767v4.pdf), and [iterative DPO](https://arxiv.org/pdf/2312.11456.pdf).
+TL;DL: this is a repo for training the reward model for [DRL-based RLHF (PPO)](https://arxiv.org/pdf/2203.02155.pdf), [Iterative SFT (Rejection sampling fine-tuning)](https://arxiv.org/pdf/2304.06767v4.pdf), and [iterative DPO](https://arxiv.org/pdf/2312.11456.pdf).

-- 4 x A40 48G: we can train Gemma-7B-it with max_length 4096 with deepspeed3 + gradient checkpoint;
+- 4 x A40 48G: we can train Gemma-7B-it with max_length 4096 with Deepspeed Zero-3 + gradient checkpoint;
 - 4 x A100 80G: we can train Gemma-7B-it with max_length 4096 with gradient checkpoint.

 ## Installation instructions

-To do
+To be updated.

-One tentative choice is to install the alignment handbbok and the environment should be sufficient.
+The current solution is based on the alignment handbbok and the environment, which should be sufficient for plain RM training.

 ```shell
 conda create -n newhandbook python=3.10.9